 Well-known for thousands of years for its healing properties, the Dead Sea is one of the examples of the hypersaline lake with 34 percent salinity, containing chlorides of magnesium (51%), sodium (30%), calcium (14%), and potassium (5%).

 | Bicarbonate aka Soda Springs

-According to the European classification, water is considered bicarbonate if it contains over 600 ppm (milligrams per liter) of bicarbonate content: sodium bicarbonate or calcium bicarbonate.
+According to the European classification, water is called bicarbonate if it contains over 600 ppm (milligrams per liter) of bicarbonate content: sodium bicarbonate or calcium bicarbonate.
 Typically, bicarbonate waters bubble up because it contains carbon dioxide gas, and might have nitrogen and oxygen.
 When carbon dioxide content is higher than 250 ppm, carbonic acid is formed.

-A few studies have shown that drinking a small amount of carbonated water stimulates appetite, improves digestion, may neutralize gastric acid secretion, increases bile acid excretion, helps to treat chronic dyspepsia, gastric ulcer and colitis.
+A few studies have shown that drinking a small amount of carbonated water stimulates appetite, improves digestion, may neutralize gastric acid secretion, increases bile acid excretion, helps to treat chronic dyspepsia, gastric ulcer, and colitis.
 Bicarbonate mineral water reduces "bad" LDL-cholesterol, fasting glucose in persons with diabetes, helps regulate peristalsis, improves metabolism of carbohydrates, and fat.

 Note.
 By standards of many European countries, mineral water qualifies as medical water if it is high in chemical compositions and proven to have curative effects.
 Like any other medicine, consumption of medical water should be supervised by trained health staff and followed a specific protocol.

 Important.
 Do not drink water from the hot springs if it has not been tested.
 It can contain a variety of harmful chemicals, pollutants, and bacteria.